gagolews/stringx/devel/sphinx/index.rst

 Also, a few (very few) new operations are introduced.

+..
+COMMENT
+    but we do not aim to fix the whole nam.ING_meSS

+    99% compatible (cannot be 100% as they use a different regex engine, for example, and some inconsistencies are quite obvious and can be a push for a change in the right direction)

+    * collator - portable (locales),  Unicode-correct (normalisation)
+    * date/time - portable (locales)
+    * iconv - portable
+    * regex - Unicode-correct, portable
+    * speed

 **stringx** is a set of wrappers around
 `stringi <https://stringi.gagolewski.com/>`_ — a mature